 You can apply online through the University of Leeds applicant portal.

-The School of Sociology and Social Policy operates a staged admissions process for MA Society, Culture and Media, with selection deadlines throughout the year (see The staged admissions process section below for more information).
+The School of Sociology and Social Policy operates a staged admissions process for MA Society, Culture and Media and MA Social and Public Policy with selection deadlines throughout the year (see The staged admissions process section below for more information).

 Applications to other Masters in the School of Sociology and Social Policy will be processed and a decision will typically be given within six weeks of receipt of a completed application.

 - International: Thursday 29 June 2023